5 Best Free BioRender Alternatives in 2026 (For Science Illustrations)

 Verdict: If you need a free, easy-to-use tool for general science visuals, Canva for Education should be your first stop.

-Price: Free tier (3 credits) + Paid plans starting at $14.90/month
+Price: Free tier + Paid plans from $14.90/month Website: conceptviz.app

 Best For:

-- Teachers who want professional diagrams without design skills
+- Quick diagram generation without design skills

-- Creating multiple variations quickly (labeled, unlabeled, different grade levels)
+- Multiple variations (labeled, unlabeled, different styles)

 3. draw.io + Bioicons — Best Free DIY Option